mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 Get-Service *splunk*
 ```

-No services were returned.
+No matching services were returned.

-This established a clean pre-installation baseline.
+This established that no Splunk service was registered at the time of the query.
+It did not independently prove that no Splunk files or incomplete installation artifacts existed.

 ![Splunk Not Installed Validation](screenshots/lab-29-05-splunk-not-installed-validation.png)

 ---

-### Step 6 - Launched the Splunk Installer
+### Step 6: Launch the Splunk Installer

-The Splunk Enterprise installer was launched.

-The license agreement was accepted, and the installation options were reviewed.
+The Splunk Enterprise installer was launched, the license agreement was accepted, and the installation options were reviewed.

 ![Splunk Installer Wizard](screenshots/lab-29-06-splunk-installer-wizard.png)

 ---

-### Step 7 - Confirmed the Installation Path
+### Step 7: Confirm the Installation Path

 Splunk Enterprise was installed to the default Windows path: